EU leaders meeting at Versailles summit focused on Ukraine conflict | DW | 10.03.2022

 The draft statement also says that EU member states will enforce the implementation of sanctions imposed on Russia over its invasion and that they are ready to institute more measures if needed to keep pressure on both Russia and Belarus.

-The leaders are also discussing how to reduce Europe's dependency on Russian energy, with the EU paying millions to Russia every day for gas, oil and coal.
+The leaders are also discussing how to reduce Europe's dependency on Russian energy, with the EU paying hundreds of millions to Russia every day for gas, oil and coal.

 Ahead of the summit, French and German leaders Emmanuel Macron and Olaf Scholz jointly phoned Russian President Vladimir Putin to call for an immediate cease-fire in Ukraine.